3bu1/Facedetection-Objectdetection/README.md

 # Facedetection-Objectdetection
 Object detection using an IP camera.
 This project can take a video url (http://xxxxxxx.com)  as input and can predict the object/face/pattern.

+<h3>Dependencies</h3>
+Python3, tensorflow , numpy, opencv 3, darkflow

-It is  a fork of darkflow project on github.
+It is  a fork of darkflow project on github,Read more about YOLO (in darknet/darkflow) and download weight files <a href="https://pjreddie.com/darknet/yolo/">here</a>.
 So now I cloned:

 <a href="https://github.com/thtrieu/darkflow">https://github.com/thtrieu/darkflow</a>